sivakar12/sivakar12.github.io/posts/unemployed-months.md

 Another popular dogma is that only experts are allowed to have opinions on certain subjects and you should stick to the subjects of your profession.
 If only experts are entitled to a professional opinion, then how does democracy or free market work.
 They are based on the idea that the voter knows best and the consumer knows best.
 I say that as long as I am following logic and facts, I can learn anything and comment on anything.

 So I took the bulk of my time away from tech and looked at various other subjects like economics, geopolitics, philosophy and psychology.
-But I did some computer science work on the side so that I don't lose touch
+But I did some computer science work on the side so that I don't lose touch.

-#### Computer Science

-I needed to have some work to show that I still am in the coding game.
-I made a lot of small but complete side projects, some using new tech stacks I haven't used before.
-I made a Minesweeper game clone in Elm.
-I made a small Visual Studio Code extension.
-I build a React Native app that I now use daily for my productivity.

-I am a programmer mostly.
-I wanted to see if it would be possible for me to pivot to Data Science at some point.
-I took a couple of courses in Udacity that were in discount and completed one in a very quick time.

-#### Economy
+I had saved most of what I had earned in the last two years.
+I am financially secure.
+So common sense wise it is a reasonable decision to take time off work.

+#### Can't escape the economy

 I don't get to live the way I want and do that job I want because of the economy.
 I have been very angry at how modern capitalism worked.
 I know Capitalism did play its role in a lot of progressive outcomes but I have been really bothered by all these bubbles I keep seeing everywhere.
 And modern Capitalism in my view just keeps solving easy problems, with litle foresight in my opinion.
 The most pressing issues of today are climate change, mental health and inequality there is very little done by Capitalism on these.